-The finale excites and horrifies in equal measure … deftly blending thrills and piety.”
+The finale excites and horrifies in equal measure … deftly blending thrills and piety.” – The Washington Post

 The French Revolution’s bloody reign of terror is at its zenith, every aristocrat is fair game, and the country’s convents and monasteries are under siege.